WalterEA/b2cpolicyeditor/Readme.txt

 6. Receipies menu has options to add policies to support additional functionality:
    a) userid based local users (existing email option is not removed).
    b) requirement to have user acknowldge Terms of Use conditions on signup and subsequentkly on signin IF the version of ToU has changed.
 7. The Policy setup page (displayed when New.. policies are created or by selecting the Policy set setup in left-hand pane) allows you to create or retrieve IEF app and proxy ids to connect your policies to a specific B2C tenant.
+Make sure to log in with a admin account that is local to your B2C tenant (e.g. admin@xyz.onmicrosoft.com).

 The navigation pane on the left-hand side allows further editing on objects it displays.
 In particular:
 1. Claims - you can add new claim types (extension_ prefix will be added by the app)